anatomy08/GrabDelivery-2D-GAME/README.md

 * Collect fuel cans to restore your speed and keep the delivery going smoothly.

-You can play my game here : https://jeffreyexpectacion.itch.io/grab-delivery
+You can play my game here : https://jeffreyexpectacion.itch.io/grab-delivery You can donate on my GCASH number 09163400978

 ## How do i make the game. *First Project*